-This Rosemary Roasted Sweet Potatoes are one of my family’s favorite Thanksgiving Recipes.
+These Rosemary Roasted Sweet Potatoes are one of my family’s favorite Thanksgiving Menu Recipes.

 The first recipe I made was my mom’s recipe for Roasted Rosemary Sweet Potatoes – you can catch the episode here.
-It’s a savory version of one my favorite Thanksgiving side dishes.
+It’s a savory version of one my favorite Thanksgiving menu recipes.
 Instead of brown sugar, marshmallows and the like, I top mine with garlic, fresh rosemary and Parmesan cheese!
 The flavor is incredible!
 And, you don’t have to feel so guilty about the extra calories!

 If you are looking to try a new side dish this holiday season, these are a great option!